You might not have to pay Paladin Commercial Credit Debt Collectors!

 Paladin specialises in UK and international collections.
 The company is a specialist in financial advisory services and collecting, and has more than 25 years experience.
 The company also offers expert consultancy services to small and large businesses.

-You should write to Paladin Commercial Credit Debt Collection and demand a copy of your original credit agreement.
-If they are unable to provide this you have no obligation to make any payment to them.
+If in doubt, you can write to Paladin Commercial Credit Debt Collection and ask them to send a copy of your original credit agreement.
+If they refuse to provide or they say they can’t provide it, you will not be under any obligation to pay them.
 You may even be able to get a refund.
 See my most popular post for the guide on how to get a refund.

 It can prove almost impossible to get the debt collectors called off.
 Victims say they have suffered sleepless nights and been afraid to open their doors in case bailiffs turn up.

-Paladin Commercial Credit Debt Collection and the law
+Paladin Commercial Credit Debt Collection and what the law states